DnyaneshD/CompareMarketAssignment/README.md

 # CompareMarketAssignment

-This is a solution for following problem give to me during las communication with HR team.
+This is a solution for following problem give to me during last communication with HR team.

 Given a book in a text file (http://www.loyalbooks.com/download/text/Railway-Children-by-E-Nesbit.txt for example)